Razzakov: Soviet and contemporary history

-Even though Razzaqov was historically an Uzbek settlement, it became part of present-day Kyrgyzstan.
+Even though Razzakov was historically an Uzbek settlement, it became part of present-day Kyrgyzstan.
 When Russians split the Turkestan Autonomous Soviet Socialist Republic into autonomous oblasts, Isfana became part of the Kara-Kirghiz Autonomous Oblast, which was later reorganized into the Kirghiz ASSR and later into the Kirghiz SSR.
 After the dissolution of the USSR, the Kirghiz SSR became Kyrgyzstan.
 Thus, despite being a majority-Uzbek settlement, Isfana became part of Kyrgyzstan.

 Some sources hold that the Soviets drew borders inconsistent with the traditional locations of ethnic populations so that people with historical claims to land would be dependent on the central power, that is Moscow, making them easier to control.
 According to these sources, the creation of individual republics was meant to reduce the threat of pan-Turkic or pan-Islamic movements in Central Asia.
 This strategy has been referred to as Joseph Stalin's "divide and rule" policy.
 Currently, there are many traditionally Uzbek settlements in Kyrgyzstan.
 Many people in Central Asia believe that they should more appropriately be part of another country.
 However, some scholars claim that since during the Soviet demarcation of Central Asia many places in Central Asia were ethnically mixed, it was impossible to clearly define ethnic and territorial boundaries.

-Razzaqov underwent significant changes during the Soviet period.
+Razzakov underwent significant changes during the Soviet period.
 Under the Soviet rule, Isfana was transformed from an underdeveloped Muslim settlement into a typical Soviet village.
 The selsoviet (rural council) of Isfana was established in 1937.
 During World War II, 571 residents of the village were sent to the front line, 385 of whom died fighting.

 The Isfana selsoviet was transformed into a village administration in 1996.
 In 2001, Askar Akayev issued a presidential decree to make Isfana into a town.
-The town was renamed Razzaqov on 16 March 2022.
+The town was renamed Razzakov on 16 March 2022.

 Geography

-Razzaqov is in the western part of Batken Region at an altitude of 1,320 meters above sea level.
+Razzakov is in the western part of Batken Region at an altitude of 1,320 meters above sea level.
+The Isfana River, one of the tributaries of the Syr-Darya, flows through Razzakov.

 The town is surrounded by mountains on three sides.
 The mountains are within a few kilometers from the city.
 The highest of these are the mountains of the Turkestan Range, which is a northern extension of the Pamir-Alay system of mountain ranges.

 Area

-The area of Razzaqov is 41.35 square kilometers (107 square miles).
+The area of Razzakov is 41.35 square kilometers (107 square miles).

 Climate

-Razzaqov has a cold semi-arid climate (Köppen climate classification BSk) with sharp continental influences.
-The city has hot summers and cold winters.
+Razzakov has a continental climate (Köppen climate classification Dsa) with dry summers and snowy winters.
 The spring and fall see significant rainfall, while the summers are hot and dry.
 There are many dryland wheat and barley fields in the Isfana area that depend on winter snow and spring rain to produce good crops.

-Summers are long in Razzaqov, usually lasting from May to September.
-Razzaqov can be extremely hot during the summer months.
+Summers are long in Razzakov, usually lasting from May to September.
+Razzakov can be extremely hot during the summer months.
 The town also sees very little precipitation during the summer, particularly from June through September.